Childhood Trauma and ADHD: A Complete Overview & Clinical Guidance

 Trauma and traumatic stress, according to a growing body of research, are closely associated with attention deficit hyperactivity disorder (ADHD or ADD).
 Trauma and adversity can alter the brain’s architecture, especially in children, which may partly explain their link to the development of ADHD.
 ADHD and trauma can also present similar symptoms, which may complicate assessment.
 Trauma, if present with ADHD, can exacerbate ADHD symptoms.
 At the same time, ADHD may also increase the risk of exposure to trauma.

 Our increasing knowledge of trauma’s impact necessitates trauma-informed approaches to ADHD assessment and treatment.
-For clinicians, especially, it’s critical to understand what traumatic stress does to the brain, what may constitute trauma (including who is more at risk for experiencing unique traumatic stressors), and how to protect young patients against it.
+For clinicians, especially, it’s critical to understand the relationship between ADHD and PTSD, what traumatic stress does to the brain, what may constitute trauma (including who is more at risk for experiencing unique traumatic stressors), and how to protect young patients against it.